 Another interesting thing about the sensors of this drone is that it has been enhanced so that it flies into a contained space by using the patterns on the floor as a lock on and to remain stable as it flies around in the room.

-Camera: like the other drones before the phantom 3 professional the camera is placed below the drone but in a more improved manner.
+Like the other drones before the Phantom 3 professional the camera is placed below the drone but in a more improved manner.
 It has the same 1/2.3 inch sensor and it has been modified in such a way that it provides a better dynamic range, and its exposure is really balanced.

 It has been designed to shoot ultra HD 4k resolution (3,820×2,160-pixel), and it can shoot at a frame of 24, 25 and 30 frames per second depending on how long you want the shot to be.

 The DJI Phantom 3 professional is quite easy to control, and the sticks that are protruded out of the controller makes it a stroll in the pack, unlike the controllers that are in a touch-sensitive mode.